frabas/DISPLACE_GUI/README.md

 Quick start fo running a DISPLACE simulation: Make sure your model objects is set to [0].
 If yes then in the main menu do a "File">"Load a Scenario Model" and choose a scenario file (a .dat file) you´ll find in the
 \simusspe folder of your DISPLACE dataset.

+## Simulation output formats

+Look at the [file](https://github.com/frabas/DISPLACE_GUI/docs/output_fileformats) describing the list of files produced by a DISPLACE simulation.
+Simulation outcomes are also exported as a SQLite database that can be reload within DISPLACE in a Replay mode.
+The internal structure and simulated data can be further retrieved from the database when using an external SQLite DB browser.

 ### Install on Windows